enemyatgates/ModnarMusings/content/base/ideas.md

+---
+title: The Ideas
+date: 2025-11-11
+---

+# **Ideas**

 Ah, now that’s a fascinating axis to begin from — *not* what you adore, but what you *eschew*.
 To build from the absurdities you reject — the hypocrisies, the pretensions, the performative, the hollow — that’s a philosopher’s vengeance dressed as literature.
 Here are several book ideas across genres, each rooted in the absurdities one might choose to disdain, expose, or transcend:

 ---

-# **Ideas**

-### **1. The Gospel of the Reasonable Heretic**
+## **1. The Gospel of the Reasonable Heretic**

 **Genre:** Philosophical Fiction / Satirical Manifesto **Premise:**